LMI Optimization Based Multirate Steady-State Kalman Filter Design: Conclusion

 This paper has presented an LMI-based design framework for multirate steady-state Kalman filters using cyclic reformulation.
 In such systems, the Kalman gains converge to periodic steady-state values that repeat every frame period.
 The central finding is that the cyclic measurement noise covariance $\check{R}$ becomes positive semidefinite---not positive definite---when sensors operate at different rates, preventing direct application of standard DARE-based methods.
 The proposed dual LQR formulation with LMI optimization naturally handles this semidefinite structure while enabling optimal estimation error covariance minimization and multi-objective extensions including pole placement and $l_2$-induced norm constrained design.

-Numerical validation using state estimation in an automotive navigation system with GPS (1~Hz) and wheel speed (10~Hz) sensors confirmed that the proposed filter achieves position RMSE of 0.600~m and velocity RMSE of 0.268~m/s, well below the raw measurement noise levels.
+Numerical validation using state estimation in an automotive navigation system with GPS (1~Hz) and wheel speed (10~Hz) sensors, based on Monte Carlo simulation with 500 independent noise realizations, confirmed that the proposed filter achieves a mean position RMSE of 0.561~m, well below the GPS noise standard deviation of 1.0~m (ratio 0.56).
+The theoretical steady-state RMSE values, obtained by period-averaging the diagonal elements of the $Nn$-dimensional error covariance upper bound $\check{X}^{-1}$ from the LMI solution, exceed the Monte Carlo averages for all states (ratio 1.002--1.046), confirming both the validity and the tightness of the LMI upper bound.
 The trade-off analysis demonstrated that the LMI framework provides systematic tuning between convergence rate and estimation accuracy.

-The framework is applicable to general linear time-invariant systems with periodic measurement patterns common in robotics, aerospace, and autonomous vehicles.
-Future directions include extensions to nonlinear systems via extended Kalman filtering, adaptive noise covariance estimation, and distributed sensor networks with asynchronous measurements.
+The framework is applicable in principle to general linear time-invariant systems with deterministic, periodic measurement patterns, where the sensor availability schedule is known a priori and repeats every frame period.
+The numerical example in this paper serves as a proof-of-concept demonstration with a 3-state system; validation with higher-dimensional systems is an important direction for future work.
+Other promising directions include robust filter design under polytopic uncertainty (see Remark~\ref{rem:polytopic} in Section~\ref{sec:multi_obj}), generalization to periodically repeating non-uniform sampling intervals, extensions to descriptor systems \cite{nikoukhah1992descriptor} and systems with finite delay, sensor configuration switching strategy design guided by the LMI performance metrics, and extensions to nonlinear systems via extended Kalman filtering.